OhJaeKwang/Eye_Region_Labeling/README.md

 <br/>

 It finds the ellipse that suits you best and get 32 points.
+Each coordinate of points is saved in csv format

 <img src="https://user-images.githubusercontent.com/67889349/162896787-5f89d6ee-22d2-4d79-bc6b-74a5a3856747.png" widht="200" height="150">